 “A sandy soil that's dry to a depth of 2 to 4 inches would indicate a need for water.
 In clay soil, simply not being able to dig easily down to this depth is enough to know that it's dry,” he said.

 An inexpensive rain gauge is an easy way to keep track of how much water your garden is getting.
 If your plants have not received an inch of water in a week, you know to supplement with additional watering.

-Gardeners might think that too much water is better than not enough.
-Actually, there is potential for damage either way.
+Gardeners might think that too much water is better than not enough, but actually, there is potential for damage either way.

 “Besides wasting water, there's a possibility that you can harm your plants if you keep the soil waterlogged,” said Polomski, “Roots need air to breathe and when the soil pores are completely filled with water, roots and their ability to absorb water and minerals will be compromised.”

 During germination, the soil needs to be evenly moist.
-There are times that certain plants need more water than others.
+There are times when certain plants need more water than others.

 “Besides the first few weeks after germination, certain vegetables require added water at critical stages in their growth,” said Polomsky, “For example, lima, pole, and snap beans need water when they’re flowering.
 Water is especially necessary on sweet corn during silking, tasseling, and ear development.
 Eggplant, pepper, and tomato require water from flowering until harvest.”

 Proper watering conserves resources and time.
 Mulching, while protecting plant roots from temperature extremes and adding organic matter to the soil, also slows water evaporation from the soil.

 “If you’re thrifty about watering, maintain a 2- to 4-inch layer of mulch at